MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-nove o dieci cifre contenenti barra rovesciata facoltativa
+nove o 10 cifre contenenti barra rovesciata facoltativa

 ### <a name="pattern"></a>Criterio